-Cultural cooperation between Estonia and Russia has historically been good.
-Cooperation falls under the programme of bilateral cultural cooperation.
-On 1 March, the Undersecretary of the Estonian Ministry of Culture and the Deputy Culture Minister of Russia signed the 10th programme for 2010-2021.
-The cooperation programme includes all major cultural sectors – music, theatre, visual arts, film and folk culture.
+The cultural cooperation between Estonia and Russia has always been good.
+They cooperate within the scope of a bilateral cultural cooperation programme.
+The Secretary General of the Estonian Ministry of Culture and the Deputy Minister of Culture of Russia signed the 10th programme for 2019–2021 in Moscow on 1 March 2019.
+The cooperation programme covers all of the most important areas of culture – music, theatre, visual arts, film and folk culture).

-One of the permanent exhibitions of the Estonian National Museum is Echo of the Urals – an exposition presenting the culture of Finno-Ugric peoples living mostly on Russian territory.
-From 17 to 19 June 2020, the Estonian National Museum will host the 8th World Congress of Finno-Ugric Peoples.
+One of the permanent exhibitions in the Estonian National Museum is the Echo of the Urals, which offers insight to the culture of the Finno-Ugric peoples mainly living in Russia.
+The Estonian National Museum will be hosting the VIII World Congress of Finno-Ugric Peoples from 16 to 18 June 2021

 Cultural events in Estonia: http://www.culture.ee/en/